 Employees of Nursing Homes, Assisted Living Centers, and Home Health Agencies, and Hospitals are often the victims of overtime wage theft.

 If you believe that an employer has unfairly compensated you for your overtime wages, you have the right to seek fair treatment and get the rightfully owed money that is due to you.
 Our aggressive legal team at the Leichter Law Firm PC understands how hard Austin residents work for their paychecks and we believe that any employer who does not adequately compensate their employee should be held accountable.
-Our Austin overtime nurse claims attorneys know that it is not acceptable behavior for an employer to mistreat their employees by not fully paying them.
-Our understanding and skilled lawyers will review the details of your case and we can get you the fair compensation that you deserve.
-Leichter Law Firm PC has the in-depth experience to assist workers in getting the appropriate treatment and compensation that they deserve, so give us a call at (956) 205-0884, or you can complete our online form or chat live on the website.
+Leichter Law Firm PC has the experience and the resources to help you hold your employer responsible for paying you fair wages, so call us at (956) 205-0884, or you can complete our online form or chat live on the website.

 Do I Need A Wage and Overtime Attorney?

 If you don’t believe that you are getting your fair wages from your employer, you likely have questions about what action you can take to recover those wages and hold your employer accountable.
 When will I get paid my overtime pay so I can take care of my bills?
 Is there a risk of getting fired if I dispute my paycheck?
 Do I need an attorney?
 If your employer failed to pay you the wages you have earned, you might be legally entitled to file a lawsuit.
 Keep in mind; it may be difficult to get the compensation that you deserve without having a lawyer to represent you against your employer.
 Leichter Law Firm PC have the experience to help you take action, and we are ready to fight for the wages you are owed.